mwshinn/PyDDM/doc/quickstart.rst

 Loading data from a CSV file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we load data from the open dataset by Roitman and Shadlen
+In this example, we load data from the open dataset by `Roitman and Shadlen
-(2002).
-This dataset can be `downloaded here
+(2002) <https://www.jneurosci.org/content/22/21/9475>`_.
+This dataset can be
+`downloaded here
 <https://shadlenlab.columbia.edu/resources/RoitmanDataCode.html>`_ and the
 relevant data extracted :download:`with our script
 <downloads/extract_roitman.py>`.
 The processed CSV file can be